solana-labs/solana/docs/src/cli/choose-a-cluster.md

 * Testnet typically runs a newer software release than both Devnet and Mainnet Beta
 * Testnet may be maintained by different validators than Mainnet Beta
+* Gossip entrypoint for Testnet: `testnet.solana.com:8001`
-* Entrypoint URL for Testnet: `https://testnet.solana.com`
+* RPC URL for Testnet: `https://testnet.solana.com`

 ## Configure the Command-line